 Bill Nye/Ken Ham Debate Review: Tying Up Really Loose Ends

-In his debate with Answers in Genesis creationist Ken Ham—which is said to have been viewed by over three million people Tuesday night, February 4, 2014, and another two million plus on Wednesday (“Over Three Million Tuned In…,” 2014)—Bill Nye (known to many of us as “The Science Guy”) challenged Ham with several questions, which he believed to be pertinent to the Creation/evolution controversy (Nye and Ham, 2014).
+In the debate on February 4, 2014, which is said to have been viewed by over three million people Tuesday night, and another two million plus on Wednesday (“Over Three Million Tuned In...,” 2014), Answers in Genesis creationist Ken Ham squared off against Bill Nye (known to many of us as “The Science Guy”).
+Nye challenged Ham with several questions which he believed to be pertinent to the Creation/evolution controversy (Nye and Ham, 2014).
 The debate topic centered on whether or not Creation is a viable model of origins in today’s modern scientific era.
-Without dragging the reader through a play-by-play analysis of the entire debate, we believe several of Nye’s questions and comments are worthy of attention that were not addressed in the debate.
-[NOTE: Ironically, although Ken Ham did not respond to several of Nye’s points, the Answers in Genesis web site is replete with solid responses to the bulk of Nye’s arguments, as the references in this article will attest.]
+Without dragging the reader through a play-by-play analysis of the entire debate, we believe several of Nye’s questions and comments that were not addressed in the debate are worthy of attention.
+[NOTE: Ironically, although Ken Ham did not respond to several of Nye’s points, the Answers in Genesis Web site is replete with solid responses to the bulk of Nye’s arguments, as the references in this article will attest.]

 Nye’s Defense of Naturalistic Evolution

 First, we wish to highlight the fact that Nye inadvertently revealed some of the weaknesses and even impenetrable barriers that prohibit the naturalistic evolutionary model from being true.
 Keep in mind that, regardless of the legitimacy of any attacks on the Creation model, if naturalism contradicts the evidence, then the evidence remains in support of some form of supernaturalism.
 In truth, however, the evidence supports the Creation model.